 ADT has been a well-respected name in the security industry for over 150 years.
 They offer wired and wireless systems with 24/7 monitoring.
 They also offer a wide variety of home security and home automation features including two-way voice communication, environmental and medical protections, and more.
 Their contract is for 36 months and comes with free installation and a six-month money-back guarantee.
 So if you're looking for a reputable, full-service home security company with a long history of success, look no further, because ADT might be just what you've been looking for.

-CPI also has a long history in the industry, but not as long as ADT.
+CPI also has a long history in the industry.
 Their beginnings date back about 25 years.
 They offer wired and wireless home security and home automation systems.
 They differ from ADT in that they require an upfront equipment purchase and a five-year contract with an automatic renewal that kicks in if you don't give them a 60-day written notice of cancellation.
-Therefore, you have to be diligent in keeping up with this; otherwise, you will find yourself locked into another contract for at least a year.
-And, in addition to the upfront equipment costs, their monthly monitoring fees are slightly higher than the industry average.